Categories: Companies Act / ROC

 How much Filing fees

-Points to be considered while Submitting DPT-3:
+Points to be considered while submitting DPT-3:

-Some points for Form DPT 3:
+Some points for Form DPT-3 (Return of Deposits:

 • This form is applicable on all companies except :-